marcoshernanz/CalYo/README.md

+- [ ] Macro targets sources and disclaimer
 - [ ] Sign in text and button cropped
 - [ ] Streak at 0
 - [ ] Animate home macro summary